Lowen-Lab/BarcodeID/README.md

 Required python packages:
 1. numpy
+2. scipy
+3. pandas
+4. matplotlib
-2. multiprocessing
+5. multiprocessing
-3. joblib
+6. joblib

    * Using conda, these packages can be installed using the following conda commands:
       - conda install numpy
+      - conda install scipy
+      - conda install pandas
+      - conda install matplotlib
       - conda install multiprocess
       - conda install joblib

 While *multiprocessing* and *joblib* are not necessary for single-core processing, they are highly recommend not only because parallel processing is substantially faster and can scale with the number of cores available, but the single core processing option has not been as rigorously tested as the parallel processing option.